 Abortion remains illegal or unavailable for millions of people around the world.
 In the U.S., the constitutional right to abortion faces constant challenges, despite the Supreme Court’s landmark ruling in Roe v.
 Wade.
 The Catholic hierarchy’s political sway plays a huge role in influencing public policy and limiting the availability of reproductive healthcare services worldwide.
 However, the hierarchy’s position does not reflect what ordinary Catholics know to be just.
 In the U.S., 56% of Catholics believe abortion should be legal in all or most cases, and 68% believe that Roe v.
 Wade should not be overturned.
 Moreover, Catholic teachings on abortion have changed over time, indicating that true Catholicism is based on a deep respect for each individual conscience when making moral decisions.

 Catholics for Choice fights for the rights of all individuals to have access to the full scope of reproductive healthcare, including abortion.
 Barriers to abortion access have the greatest impact on the poor, the vulnerable, and people of color.
 We are part of the majority of the faithful in the Catholic church who know that abortion access is a social justice value — and a matter to be decided by one’s individual conscience.

-Questions about Abortion
+Questions About Abortion

 We've compiled these talking points to help inform Catholic conversations about abortion.

-Catholics around the world support the right to legal abortion and believe it can be a moral option.
+Catholics around the world support the right to legal abortion and believe that it can be a moral option.
 In the U.S., 56% of Catholics believe that abortion should be legal in all or most cases, and 68% believe that Roe v.
 Wade should not be overturned.

 Catholic teachings on abortion have changed over time.
 Many past and present Catholic theologians have said abortion can be a moral choice.
 Others disagree.